powerpak/pathospot-compare/README-database.md

 ### tHospitals

 Stores details on the hospitals included in your database.
+We tend to use this to refer to hospital _systems_, e.g., including various Mount Sinai affiliated outpatient clinics underneath the umbrella of each parent hospital.
+If this is not significant in your dataset, you can simply associate all locations with the same `hospital_ID`.

-Fields in this table are:
+This table should include the following fields:

-- `hospital_ID` (integer, PK): Unique integer for each hospital.
+- `hospital_ID` (integer, **PK**): Unique integer ID for each hospital.
 - `hospital_abbreviation` (string): 2 or 3 letter code for the hospital, combined with the unit name to label locations in the visualizations.
 Multiple hospitals can share the same abbreviation, _however_ all potential combinations of `hospital_abbreviation` with `tIsolateTests.collection_unit`, `tIsolates.collection_unit`, and `tPatientEncounter.department_name` in your data _must_ be unique.
 - `hospital_name` (string): optional.
 The full name of the hospital.
 - `hospital_city` (string): optional.
 City in which the hospital is located.